Clinical research: Patient and public involvement

 Besides being participants in a clinical trial, members of the public can actively collaborate with researchers in designing and conducting clinical research.
 This is known as patient and public involvement (PPI).
 Public involvement involves a working partnership between patients, caregivers, people with lived experience, and researchers to shape and influence what is researched and how.
 PPI can improve the quality of research and make it more relevant and accessible.
-People with current or past experience of illness can provide a different perspective than professionals and compliment their knowledge.
+People with current or past experience of illness can provide a different perspective than professionals and complement their knowledge.
 Through their personal knowledge they can identify research topics that are relevant and important to those living with an illness or using a service.
 They can also help to make the research more grounded in the needs of the specific communities they are part of.
 Public contributors can also ensure that the research is presented in plain language that is clear to the wider society and the specific groups it is most relevant for.

 Phases

 Following preclinical research, clinical trials involving new drugs are commonly classified into four phases.
 Each phase of the drug approval process is treated as a separate clinical trial.
 If the drug successfully passes through Phases I, II, and III, it will be approved by the national regulatory authority for use in the general population.
-Phase IV is post-approval studies.
+Phase IV research monitors side effects of a new treatment after it is approved for marketing and in wide clinical use.

 Phase I includes 20 to 100 healthy volunteers or individuals with the disease or condition.
 This study typically lasts several months and its purpose is to prove safety and an effective dosage.
 Phase II includes a larger number of individual participants in the range of 100–300, and Phase III includes some 1000-3000 participants to assess efficacy and safety of the drug at different doses.
 Only 25-30% of drugs advance to the end of Phase III.